 - Presentation Opportunities

-Even though the majority of OSU courses will be taught remotely during fall term 2020, many undergraduates will continue to engage in research!
+Even though the majority of OSU courses will be taught remotely during winter term 2020, many undergraduates will continue to engage in research!
 Keep in mind, that the continuation plan for research is separate from the plan for coursework.
 We recommend that students who want to engage in research start by reaching out to potential faculty mentors (using the steps outlined in “Get Started”).
 You and your faculty mentor can then have a conversation about whether you will collaborate on-site/in-person, remotely, or a blend of on-site/in-person and remote, following OSU fall term guidelines.

 The Office of Undergraduate Research, Scholarship, & the Arts (Office of URSA) supports undergraduate student engagement in faculty-mentored research and scholarly work across all disciplines and campuses at OSU.
 We promote equity and inclusion by ensuring that all students, and especially students from Black, Indigenous, and People of Color (BIPOC) communities, and students identifying as first-generation and/or low-income, have access to information and resources needed to participate in these experiences, and that they are supported in navigating the research enterprise.
 We actively work with campus partners to help students overcome challenges to engaging in research at OSU.